 Definite-lived intangible assets, consisting of patents and trademarks, are amortized over their useful lives.
-Intangible assets consisted of the following:

-December 31, 2023 December 31, 2022 Weighted Average Amortization Period (Years) Gross Carrying Amount Accumulated Amortization Net Carrying Amount Weighted Average Amortization Period (Years) Gross Carrying Amount Accumulated Amortization Net Carrying Amount Patents and Trademarks 0.0 \$474,000 (\$474,000) \$0 1.0 \$474,000 (\$473,000) \$1,000

-Amortization expense for intangible assets was \$1,000 and \$2,000 for the years ended December 31, 2023 and 2022, respectively.

-There is no estimated future amortization expense related to definite-lived intangible assets for the year ending December 31, 2024.
+Amortization expense for intangible assets was \$0 and \$1,000 for the years ended December 31, 2024 and 2023, respectively.
+There is no estimated future amortization expense related to definite-lived intangible assets as of December 31, 2024.

-7. Equity Investments in Unconsolidated Affiliate
+6. Equity Investments in Unconsolidated Affiliate